stelijahsoftware/marelias-notepad/README.md

 - Put top bar on bottom for easier access to save button & rename..etc
 - When renaming a note, don't display extension + automatically highlight the time part of the name i.e. "_hhmmss" inside the full form "yyymmdd_hhmmss" for easier renames.
 - Add git integration
-- Automatically create template in storage location on install
 - Edit note title from note edit screen [h]
 - Publish to gplay